Soimuen11/Blog/README.md

 # The Movie-Addicted Librarian

-This is Phil Wayne's blog.
+This is Phil Wayne's blog (with Jekyll instead of WordPress).